RobinThrift/RobinThrift.com/src/content/posts/metalsmith-1-setting-up-the-forge.md

 ###Collecting the Materials

 I usually start every project by thinking about the basic folder structure.
 A good folder setup is key to keep your files organised and maintainable.
-For out purposes I think the following structure will do the job:
+For our purposes I think the following structure will do the job:

 ```
 .